International

 General Information

-Benin is a member of the West African Economic and Monetary Union (UEMOA) and the Franc Zone.
-Benin shares a common currency (the CFA or XOF Franc), a central bank, (the Central Bank of West African States, BCEAO), and a monetary policy with the other member states.
-The CFA franc is linked to the Euro with a fix parity guaranteed by the French treasury.
+Benin is a member of the West African Economic and Monetary Union (UEMOA) and the Franc zone.
+Benin shares a common currency (the CFA or XOF franc), a central bank (the Central Bank of West African States -BCEAO-) and a common monetary policy with the other member countries.
+The CFA franc is linked to the Euro with a fixed parity guaranteed by the French Treasury.

-Foreign exchange controls: the transfer of funds abroad must be authorised by the BCEAO following the presentation of justifications and must be transferred via an approved intermediary.
+Exchange regulations: transfers of funds abroad must be authorized by the BCEAO upon presentation of supporting documents and must go through an approved intermediary.

-Due to its strategic position and the Port of Cotonou, Benin is an important transit centre for products from Niger, Burkina Faso, and, above all, Nigeria.
+Through its strategic position, Benin, thanks to the port of Cotonou, is an important transit center for commercial services to Niger, Burkina Faso, and also Nigeria.

-The country also benefits from significant agricultural capacity and benefits from a liberalizationof its cotton sector.
-It is seeking to develop the petroleum and mining sector and is to begin granting licences (for gold, iron, and uranium mining, etc.).
+The country also benefits from significant agricultural capacity and benefits from liberalization of the cotton sector.
+It seeks to develop the oil and mining sector and awards exploitation permits (gold, iron, uranium).

-The good management of the country has allowed it to finance itself on the international market through bond issues (2 were carried out in 2021 for a total of EUR 1.5 billion), which demonstrates the confidence of long-term investors in the country.
+The country's good management has allowed it to finance itself on the international market through bond issues (2 were carried out in 2021 for a total of 1.5 billion EUR and 1 in February 2024 for 750 million USD over 14 years). which demonstrates the confidence of long-term investors in the country.
+Fitch has maintained its long-term rating in foreign currency and local currency at B+ -stable- since October 2021.

 Means of Payment & Banking Specificities